electrikmilk/lifesaver/ReadMe.md

 ### Empty value check

-Check if a value is completely and totally empty.
+Checks if a value is empty.
 Ensures it is actually empty and not `0` or `false`.

 ```javascript
 let value = 0;